 Band 4 2021 (Commenced After 1 Jan Social Work_Exclude 0905)

-Learning outcomesAt the completion of this unit students will:
+Learning outcomesOn successful the completion of this unit students will be able to:

-3. Apply knowledge and skills in relation to one specific area of 'genre' fiction to their own reflective practice.
+3. Apply knowledge and skills in relation to one specific area of 'genre' fiction to their own reflective practice; and

 4. Demonstrate the ability to write with originality and creativity while still working within the established archetypes and reader expectations that come with established genres.